 INFPs spark revolution, and often, they don’t even mean to.

-Don’t even bother arguing
+INTP: Don’t even bother arguing with me

 INTPs are sometimes said to be the personality type with the highest IQ.
 While that’s up for debate (any INTPs willing?), it is true that their analytical minds are built to make connections at lightning speed.
-Where other people see a single road forward, INTPs see a constellation of possibilities.
+Where other people see a single road forward, INTPs envision a constellation of possibilities.

-That quick jumping also means they can analyze huge amounts of information at once and outmaneuver almost anyone when talking about it.
+That quick jumping also means they can analyze huge amounts of information at once and outmaneuver almost anyone else when talking about it.
 Disagree with an INTP’s analysis and you’re likely to find yourself outfoxed — they’ve already considered your point from your side, the other side, and eight more sides you didn’t know were there.
-They aren’t always 100 percent right, but they can always out-debate someone and sound right.
+They aren’t always 100% right, but they can always out-debate someone and sound right.

 Seem frustrating?
 It’s also valuable, and that quick analysis mode helps INTPs succeed in life.
 If you want to impress them, however, don’t just show up with a debate — show up with results that prove your idea works.
 Then your argument becomes a data point, and you and the INTP can move on to the next big discussion.

-Basically a psychic
+INFJ: Basically a psychic

 Of all the Myers-Briggs personalities, the INFJ is the type most likely to be an empath, in the purely psychological sense of that word.
 (Of course, other types can be empaths too.)
 For INFJs, it’s about seeing into your soul, reading your thoughts and feelings as if you were an open book.

 Just don’t mistreat them, or you’ll see what happens when someone who can see your soul takes the gloves off.
+INFJ door slam, anyone?

-Destiny is ours to control
+INTJ: Destiny is mine to control

 Where the INTP sees a constellation of possibilities, the INTJ charts the path between the stars.
 Their approach to logic is to use it to plan carefully, forecast ahead, and if needed, work for years to bring a goal to fruition — managing every potential pitfall along the way.